 We finally got to appear on camera for this Fast Break, which was an interesting experience (although a little more nerve-wracking than usual).
 It gave us the chance to better interact with our attendees, who asked some great questions on the topic.

 If you are considering performing an assessment of your organization’s compliance program or are actively involved in a DOJ matter, the DOJ’s compliance guidance is relevant and timely.
 Be sure to familiarize yourself with it because DOJ prosecutors are using it as a key reference for their inquiries when assessing a company’s conduct.
 Being better prepared now can save a lot of headaches in the future.
-If you have any questions, want to learn more, or need help with conducting a robust compliance assessment, contact Jonelle or Jake.
+If you have any questions, want to learn more, or need help with conducting a robust compliance assessment, contact Jake.